Designing Cryptography Systems for GNSS Data and Ranging Authentication

 Abstract

-GPS has enabled profound changes to commercial aviation over the last three decades.
+The GPS has profoundly changed commercial aviation over the last three decades.
 Today, GPS (and the broader global system, GNSS) pervades our everyday lives, including safety-critical aspects ranging from commercial aviation to electrical grid time synchronization.
 Autonomous vehicles rely on GNSS signals to estimate vehicle position and time.
 GNSS’s open nature and ubiquitous adoption lend a potentially fatal vulnerability.
 Anyone can broadcast spoof signals to fool a receiver into believing GNSS is safe when, in fact, it is hazardous, thus perpetually casting doubt on GNSS accuracy.
 Spoofed GNSS signals are an undeniable reality of modern conflict zones and are likely to spread worldwide.
 What started as fooling Pokemon Go can now affect the safety-critical aspects of our lives.
 This dissertation explores augmenting GNSS signals with cryptographic methods to establish trust in the signals.

 GNSS Authentication Background